DNS/Cafu/ExtLibs/wxWidgets/docs/readme.txt

 wxWidgets currently supports the following primary platforms:

 - Windows 95/98/ME, NT, 2000, XP, Vista, 7
-- Most Unix variants using the GTK+ toolkit (version 2.4 or newer)
+- Most Unix variants using the GTK+ toolkit (version 2.6 or newer)
-- Mac OS X (10.4 or newer) using either Carbon or Cocoa
+- Mac OS X (10.5 or newer) using either Carbon or Cocoa

 There is some support for the following platforms:

 - Most Unix variants with X11
 - Most Unix variants with Motif/Lesstif
 - Most Unix variants with GTK+ 1.2
+- Most Unix variants with GTK+ 3 (still in development)
 - OS/2
 - Windows CE (Pocket PC)